Postdoctoral Research Program

 Bibliographic references are required but not counted toward the 5-page maximum.
 They should be included in the same document.

 The research proposal should address how the proposed work will contribute to the goal of global sustainable development.
-Proposals may suggest participating in, contributing to, or extending existing multidisciplinary Earth Institute projects.
-Candidates are also encouraged to develop new, innovative projects that connect Earth Institute expertise.
+Proposals may suggest participating in, contributing to, or extending existing multidisciplinary Climate School projects.
+Candidates are also encouraged to develop new, innovative projects that connect Climate School expertise.
+You must include a title for your research proposal.

 Research Foci and Mentors